taipeng-liu/WebDev/README.md

-This repository contains:
-* backup of site "www.taipengliu.com";
-* example code; and
-* project code.
+# Web Developing Project

+This repository is a project of web developing.
+Welcome to visit my homepage [www.taipengliu.com](www.taipengliu.com).

+## Directory Contents

+`content` -- All posts, pictures and notes.
+`host` -- Setup of web host.